wojtekmaj/vite-plugin-simple-html/README.md

 });
 ```

-### EJS syntax support
+### EJS variables support

-You can use EJS syntax in your HTML files.
+You can inject variables into your HTML files using EJS syntax.

 ```ts
 import { defineConfig } from 'vite';